mmilano/SidePanelCollapse/README.md

 The css and javascript has been compiled or transpiled (respectively) to a browser target of ` ["> 0.5%"].` If you need a broader target range, adjust these values in the gulpfile and rebuild the files.

+## Closing the Sidepanel

+SidePanelCollapse is designed on the assumption that there is a "close' `<button>` element within the sidepanel.
+In the example demos, this is the "x" glyph in the sidepanel header bar that overlaps and covers the opening menu glyph.

+The "sidepanelCloseElement" option can be provided with a css selector to specify a custom closing element that adheres to the regular Bootstrap collapse `.navbar-toggler` behavior.

+the sidepanel will also close if the backdrop is "clicked" (i.e. anywhere in the page window other than the sidepanel iteself), the ESCAPE key is pressed, or if any of the links in the sidepanel are clicked.